KillerShoaib/BanglaYoutubeTranscribe/README.md

 1. I tried to completely automated this entire part but wasn't able to do that thanks to evil corp Google.
 Google was making it super difficult to download utub videos even using pytube library.
 I need to provide `po_token` manuallly first to run the script.
 Please refer to this github [pull request](https://github.com/JuanBindez/pytubefix/pull/209) for more details.
 Providing the `po_token` manually makes the script semi automated not fully automated.
 So we can't run this on virtual machine or schedule a run with this script cause every time we run the script we need to provide the `po_token`.
 There is a way to automate it but that was way out of the scope of this project.

 2. Even after giving the `po_token` there way many instances where the audio wasn't downloaded.
 It return empty file.
 I think this is due to utub anti bot policy where they are preventing downloading the audio in many cases.
-Therefore I wasn't able to download all the utub audio from the "Rakibul Islam" channel.
+Therefore I wasn't able to download all the utub audio from the "Rakibul Hasan" channel.
 I've downloaded total **302 videos**

 ### 4. Saving to & Downloading from Wandb